schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 Assert(SizeOf(LStaticArray) = SizeOf(LStaticArray[0]) * Length(LStaticArray));
 {% endhighlight %}

-The value of `SizeOf` is the same size as the strucutre in memory, because the distance from element to element (stride) is simply the size of the element type.
+The value of `SizeOf` is the same size as the structure in memory, because the distance from element to element (stride) is simply the size of the element type.

 {% highlight pascal %}
 Assert(NativeUInt(@LStaticArray[1]) - NativeUInt(@LStaticArray[0]) = SizeOf(Double));
 {% endhighlight %}

 In the example above `@StaticArray[0]` and `@StaticArray[1]` are pointers to our first and second element.
-We can see that their addresses differ by the size of the element: `SizeOf(Double)`.
-Just note that many developers would rather use `SizeOf(LStaticArray[0])` because the code will continue to work if the type of the array needs to change.
+We can see that their addresses differ by the size of the element: `SizeOf(Double)`.In production code many developers would rather use `SizeOf(LStaticArray[0])` because the code will continue to work if the type of the array needs to change.

 If we assign one fixed array to another we copy by value.
 The array does not move around in memory but stays at its initial location.
 Assignment simply copies the entire memory content.